geoscript/geoscript-js/doc/api/filter/filter.rst

     Returns a new filter that is the logical AND of this filter and the input filter.
 Provide multiple arguments to AND multiple filters.

-.. method:: Filter.evaluate
+.. function:: Filter.evaluate

     :arg feature: :class:`feature.Feature` A feature.
     :returns: ``Boolean``  The feature matches the filter.

     Determine whether a feature matches the constraints of the filter.

-.. method:: Filter.or
+.. function:: Filter.or

     :arg filter: :class:`filter.Filter` Input filter.
     :returns: :class:`filter.Filter`